upscalesoftware/http-server-mock/README.md

 ]
 ```

-Majority of the properties are scalar, `params` and `headers` are key-value pairs.
+Majority of the properties are scalar.
+Properties `params`, `headers`, `cookies` are key-value pairs.

 Virtually all of the properties are optional and can be omitted to not participate in matching.